fbpx

 • Confirm Not Conform for Adults (Café, Fall Series):

-• Geared toward the parents of confirmands, this 8-week companion class will parallel parts of what our youth will be learning in confirmation this year, encouraging conversations at home.
+• Geared toward the parents of confirmands, this short-term companion class will parallel parts of what our youth will be learning in confirmation this year, encouraging conversations at home.
 Participants will be invited to ask questions they have always wanted to ask and explore their faith from an adult perspective.
 The emphasis will be on building an authentic faith, and lessons will cover basics on the Bible, creeds, sacraments, and topics which may have been ignored or lost in the mists of time.

 Midweek